 During her time at Temple Law, Paige participated in clinical internships through the Sheller Center for Social Justice and worked at the Idaho Coalition Against Sexual and Domestic Violence.
-Paige interned and externed with the NAACP LDF, where she was selected for the Honorable Lewis H. Pollak Memorial Scholarship.
+Paige interned and externed with the NAACP Legal Defense Fund, where she was selected for the Honorable Lewis H. Pollak Memorial Scholarship.
 She also served as a student mentor for the Black Law Student Association (BLSA) and Rubin-Presser fellowship.

 Upon graduation in 2017, Paige was inducted into the Rubin-Presser Public Interest Honor Society.
-She also received the Beth Cross Award for her notable contributions to public service at Temple, and devotion to pursuing a legal career in social justice.
+She also received the Beth Cross Award for her notable contributions to public service at Temple and devotion to pursuing a legal career in social justice.